Siphon880gh/devbrain/Enterprise - Software Development Standards/_Software Development Standards - Concept PRIMER.md

 While the concepts of layer and tier are often used interchangeably, one fairly common point of view is that there is indeed a difference.
 This view holds that a layer is a logical structuring mechanism for the conceptual elements that make up the software solution, while a tier is a physical structuring mechanism for the hardware elements that make up the system infrastructure.

 ##### 5.3 Microservice architecture if needed
-Consider breaking your full-stack app into parts called microservices.
-That allows you to allocate one part more to cpu and another part more to concurrency, eg respectively: video generator and api.
-For the microservices to communicate with each other, you give them ports.
+Consider breaking your full-stack app into parts called services.
+- That allows you to allocate one part more to cpu and another part more to concurrency, eg respectively: video generator and api.
+	- For NodeJS, you can use pm2 to control whether a service is cpu bound or concurrency bound
+	- For PythonJS, you can use gunicorn to do so.
+- They can run on different ports but you are not required to expose those ports online
+	- For the microservices to communicate with each other, you give them ports.
+	- However you DO NOT expose those ports to the internet
+	- If the frontend connects to a service (api or video generator, for example), have reverse proxy into that port (that doesn't require port exposure)

 ##### 5.4.
 Server level Scaling
 - **Worker Threads**: Offload CPU-intensive tasks to worker threads (e.g., Node.js `worker_threads` or Python `multiprocessing`).
 - **Asynchronous Processing**: Use message queues like **RabbitMQ** or **Kafka** to handle high workloads asynchronously.
 - **Load Balancing**: Distribute requests across multiple instances using load balancers like **NGINX** or **AWS ELB**.
 - **Horizontal Scaling**: Add instances to handle increased traffic (e.g., Kubernetes for container orchestration).

+##### 5.5.
+Consistent Environment
+- Having a consistent environment whether it's the system's node version, python node version, or the nodejs packages' versions, or the pip packages' versions - is important because you may launch different instances to keep up with traffic.
+- Containerized with Docker
+- Pyenv for consistent Python version
+- nvm for consistent NodeJS Version
+- pipenv or Poetry for Python package versions
+- NodeJS with package.json is fine (package.lock.json is specific to the OS and can be gitignored)

+##### 5.6 Persistent Services
+- pm2 can restart NodeJS services when server crashes/restarts or when app crashes
+- supervisor can restart Python services when server crashes/restarts or when app crashes

 #### 6. **Versioning and Caching**